Takashiidobe/notes/src/business/interviewee-questions.md

 When a back-channel contact is taking time to support your decision process, you need to provide them with as much specific context as possible so that they can recall and share the most relevant information.

-## What could you tell me about the company that isn't widely known?
+## What Could You Tell Me about the Company that Isn't Widely Known?

 ### Who to Ask:
 CEO / Founder